suzycc/heal-frozen-shoulder/index.md

 ---

 ###### Disclaimer
 <small>This is what worked for me.
 I am not a health professional and claim no particular understanding of the shoulder and how it works.
 I cannot promise that these methods will work for you.
 The most important thing to note is that my approach never caused pain greater than a 2 or 3 out of 10.
-If these methods work for you too, feel free to come back and </small> {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %}
+If these methods work for you too, feel free to come back and </small> {% include button.html text="<small>Buy me a coffee</small> ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %}

 ## Methods
 ### Hanging